remotion-dev/remotion/packages/docs/docs/layout-utils/measure-text.md

 _object, optional_

-Pass this option if you want to add additional CSS properties to the text element that could affect the resulting size.
+Additional CSS properties that affect the layout of the text.

 ## Return value